ClevelandClinicQHS/sociome/README.md

 The function then calls the specified ACS data sets and employs the same algorithms that were used to calculate the *original* ADIs, resulting in *localized* ADIs.
-It stands on the shoulders of the `get_acs()` and `get_decennial()` functions in Kyle Walker’s `tidycensus` package (see
+It stands on the shoulders of the `get_acs()` and `get_decennial()` functions in the `tidycensus` package (see
-<https://walkerke.github.io/tidycensus>), which is what enables the user
+<https://CRAN.R-project.org/package=tidycensus>), which is what enables
-to so easily select specific years and specific ACS estimates.
+the user to so easily select specific years and specific ACS estimates.
 `get_adi()` also benefits from the `sf` (**s**hape**f**ile)-gathering capabilities of `get_acs()` and `get_decennial()`, which enables the user to create maps depicting ADI values with relative ease, thanks to